thiemom/docker-flask-sklearn/README.md

-## docker-flask-sklearn
+# docker-flask-sklearn
-Basic example of python flask api for machine learning with Docker and sklearn
+Basic example of a python flask api for machine learning with Docker and sklearn

-# requirements
+## requirements
-docker installed
+Docker

-# How to run on Docker
+## How to run on Docker
-docker build . -t {name}
+docker build . -t [name]
-interactive: docker run -p 3000:5000 -it {name}
+interactive: 	docker run -p 3000:5000 -it [name]
-run detached: docker run -p -d 3000:5000 {name}
+detached: 		docker run -p -d 3000:5000 [name]

-# API example
+## API example
 localhost:3000/
 localhost:3000/predict?x=10